 Company Phones Now a Union Tool

 Steve Bernstein was quoted on The Washington Free Beacon on December 16, 2014.
-The article “Company Phones Now a Union Tool” discussed how the technology that companies provide their employees can now be used to aid unionization campaigns under new federal labor rules, according to leading labor experts.
+The article “Company Phones Now a Union Tool” discussed how the technology that companies provide their employees can now be used to aid unionization campaigns under new federal labor rules.

 Steve was quoted on how the board’s decision will affect employers moving forward.

 Steve said that the board’s decision gives companies an incentive to roll back the use of technology in the workplace.
 The board overturned a seven-year precedent that gave companies “the latitude to control their electronic systems,” since they paid for the technology and network capacity for business purposes.

 “The agency chose to take this moment to declare new doctrine … basically telling the working world that emails are a form of speech, that it’s not fair to allow businesses to curtail that speech,” Steve said.
 “If an employer makes email and electronic devices available then employees can use that with free rein.”

 Since employers will no longer be able to regulate how work computers and cell phones are used, they may back away from giving them to employees.
 The NLRB has complicated the use of technology in business, according to Steve.